melbourne-lab/canopy_flowering/notes/paper_notes.md

 Temporal migrants - MRS study can also feature mixing by temporal migrants (environmental migrants?).
 Maybe those that are ducking behind a tree?
 The migration rate (variance around the environmental-flowering time trend) allows for mixing despite little overlap.
 But the scale of environmental variance would also influence this.

+### Iler, A.M., CaraDonna.
+P.J., Forrest, J.R.K., and Post, E. 2021.
+Demographic consequences of phenological shifts in response to climate change.
+ARES.

+- (Interesting point): shifting phenology allows you to track a changing environment, but without a shift one is more likely to face a novel climate
+	- not shifting your phenology may mean reduced performance
+	- if phenology shift, is it shifting enough? too much?
+- Due to varying sensitivies of vital rates, changing one vital rate does not necessarily threaten persistence of a species
+	- reproduction typically has less influence on population dynamics than survival and growth (unless the changes are drastic)
+##### Literature review: climate change and plant phenology
+- Germination: timing alters the environment the most vulnerable stage faces
+	- understudied
+	- combinations of soil moisture and temperature influence germination so climate change can influence this (most studies say no effect or earlier germination)
+	- earlier germination could mean more seedling recruitment as there is more time to grow before summer drought (Richter et al. 2012 - pines) and opposite could be true with delay
+	- but, influences for population dynamics will depend on whether populations are seed limited
+- Leaf emergence: start of growing season and influences how long plants can photosynthesize and grow
+	- earlier spring snowmelt can mean earlier leaf emergence (some studies support this) and these individuals do tend to show increased growth (multiple studies support)
+		- results may be subverted by other factors e.g. increased exposure to frost
+	- winter warming can delay leaf emergence (prolonged chilling requirements)
+	- no studies looking at effects of leaf emergence on competition or facilitation
+	- abiotic stress can influence these dynamics as well, e.g., if novel environments are stressful then perhaps competition will be replaced by stress (Wipf et al. 2006)
+- Flowering: recruitment depends on seed inputs and establishment probabilities and only populations that are sedd limited will affect persistence
+	- only one study has connected shifts in flowering phenology to population growth (Amy's 2019 frost paper)
+	- well studied (27% of papers for this review), half of which are at high latitude or high elevation
+	- negative abiotic consequence: mostly increased risk of frost damage in years when flowering is early, meaning subsequent reduction in seed production
+	- drought and heat stress also possible?
+	- pollinator disruption: those flowering at the beginning of seasonal transitions or specialists are morst susceptible to altered pollinator synchrony
+		- pollinator asynchrony may not matter if the abiotic environment is ill-suited for reproduction e.g. frost damage precludes increased pollination effects
+- Leaf senescence: delay mean longer growing season, no signs of earlier senescence
+##### Literature review: animals
+- [Didn't really read]
+##### Synthesis, future directions
+- Negative density dependence can compensate for losses in one vital rate by increasing another, while positive dependence could amplify the effects...
+- There could be trade-offs in resource allocation or vital rates across years or across vital rates, so unknown
+- People need to study population growth rates and also to focus on rates for which population growth is actually limited

+Nothing earth shattering here (maybe some interesting stuff with animals if I read it?).
+Some lessons that jump out: need to connect things to population growth to actually say anything about persistence (I even said this in the LTRE I think... ugh).
+Also for longer-lived alpine plants I am probably focusing on the wrong vital rates!
+To say nothing about clonality.
+Thus I should focus on distribution, patterns, and evolutionary dynamics instead of population growth explicitly (this study would be good to cite noting the sensitivity).
+In that vein, noting that longer growing seasons could be helpful because of the potential for increased growth is good.
+I have been saying this as well for subcanopy - every day provides less growth potential for plants below forest.